samuelemarro/gr13-vite-joint-account/README.md

 - Removing a member doesn't change the approval threshold
 - Removing a member doesn't remove that member's votes on motions
 - Proposals cannot be edited; instead, a new proposal must be submitted (this prevents frontrunning attacks where the proposal is edited after the vote transaction is signed)
+- A transfer from a joint account A to a member-only deposit joint account B can be performed only
+- All sanity checks for motions (e.g. sufficient balance for a transfer) are performed both at motion creation time and execution time.
+  The only skipped checks are the ones regarding factors that cannot change between motion creation and execution (e.g. if a joint account is static)